ArchipelagoMW/Archipelago/worlds/dst/docs/en_Don't Starve Together.md

 Additionally, you can control how much of the game is randomized, with the cave_regions and ocean_regions options in the yaml to toggle Caves and
 Oceans respectively.

+## What about grindy checks, like trying to spawn a Tree Guard?
+Do I still have to go for those?

+Some grindier checks have been set to not be allowed progression items.

 ## Can this work with a world without caves?

 As of Version 1.2, worlds without caves are supported.
 Make sure in your yaml that cave_regions is set to none, and that your goal is not set to a cave boss.